michellesh/quartz/content/about-the-rainbow-clock/how-to-set-the-time.md

 ---

-There is a button on the back of the clock.
+Locate the button on the back of the clock.

 **Long press** the button for 2 seconds.
 Let go when the hours digit starts flashing.